A Lotte Data – Minecraft Data Pack

 • minecraft:dragon_transparent includes structure voids.

-• minecraft:enderman_holdable includes saplings, bamboo shoots, cobwebs, dead bushes, ferns, grass, moss carpets, Nether sprouts, soul sand, soul soil, and sweet berry bushes.
+• minecraft:enderman_holdable includes saplings, bamboo shoots, bushes, cobwebs, dead bushes, ferns, grass, moss carpets, Nether sprouts, short and tall dry grass, soul sand, soul soil, and sweet berry bushes.

 • minecraft:features_cannot_replace includes End portals.